albar965/littlenavmap-manual/en/SCENERY.md

 The previous scenery library database will be restored if you cancel the loading process or if the loading process fails.

-The menu `Scenery Library` -> `Flight Simulators` is synchronized with the simulator selection in the dialog.
+The menu `Scenery Library` -&gt; `Flight Simulators` is synchronized with the simulator selection in the dialog.
 Once a database is successfully loaded, the display, flight plan and search will switch over to the newly loaded simulator data.

 Note that the number of airports, navaids and other objects shown in the `Load Scenery Library` will differ to the numbers shown in the progress dialog.